Turkey surprises with huge interest rate hike

 The central bank increased its key rate to 15 percent from 8.5 percent at the first meeting chaired by former Wall Street executive Hafize Gaye Erkan in June.

+Erdogan had pushed the nominally independent institution to slash borrowing costs out of a life-long belief that high interest rates cause -- rather than cure -- inflation.

-But Erkan and Finance Minister Mehmet Simsek had since advocated a more go-slow approach that tries to restore market confidence without causing too much short-term pain.
+But Erkan and Finance Minister Mehmet Simsek had advocated a more go-slow approach in the past two months that tried to restore market confidence without causing too much short-term pain.

-"In addition to this gradual move to a more orthodox approach, the (central bank) appears to be prioritising reserve building and improvement in external imbalances," ING bank's chief economist Muhammet Mercan said.
+That appeared to change when July's annual inflation rate soared back to 47.8 percent thanks to billions of dollars in social spending Erdogan meted out during his election campaign.

 The central bank expects the annual inflation rate to peak at 60 percent in between April and June of next year.

-Turkey's annual inflation rate ticked up to 47.8 percent in July thanks in part to billions of dollars in social spending Erdogan meted out during his election campaign.

-"There remains a large gap between the policy rate and both current and expected inflation," Mercan wrote.
+"There remains a large gap between the policy rate and both current and expected inflation," ING bank's chief economist Muhammet Mercan warned.

 Some analysts suspected that Erkan and Simsek feared a revolt from Erdogan should they push their reforms too strongly.